All Episodes

 A combination of factors has spurred the veteran meteorologist William Gray of Colorado State University to boost his predictions for the 2008 Atlantic hurricane season.

-They have boosted the number of hurricanes by one to nine, and the number of major hurricanes from four to five.
+They have boosted the number of hurricanes by one to nine and the number of major hurricanes from four to five.

-At least one major hurricane packing sustained winds of at least 111 miles an hour will make landfall on the eastern seaboard, including the Florida Peninsula.
+He predicts that there is a 43% chance at least one major hurricane packing sustained winds of at least 111 miles an hour will make landfall on the eastern seaboard, including the Florida Peninsula.

 So what Dr. Gray is saying is that there is a 57% chance that no hurricane will make U.S. landfall.